beni045/gesture_controlled_robot_pet/README.md

 2. ssh into the Pi
 3. Navigate to the directory where the main Raspberry Pi program is located, for example:
    `cd /home/pi/Documents/Capstone/Raspberry-Pi_robot_pet/`
+4. Install the required dependencies to run the program:
+   `pip3 install -r requirements.txt`
 4. Ensure that Pi and the Atlas 200DK are in the same network.
 Run the main program for the robot control:
    `python3 server_v9.py`